formio/pdf-libs/README.md

 # Description
-PDF-libs is rest-server that wraps PDFtoJSON and PDFtoHTMLEX utils
+pdf-libs is REST-server that wraps extract-formfields and PDFtoHTMLEX utils

 # Running without docker
 * uncomment variables in .env file